Determination of the resonant parameters of chi_c0(3915) with global fit: Simultaneous fit

 The $\chi^2$ is defined as

-where $i$ have values from 1 to 5, corrsponding to the measurements (a) to (e), $x_{ij}$ and $\sigma_{ij}$ are the observed signals and corresponding errors in each bin as shown in Fig.~\ref{fig1}, $\mu_{ij}$ is the expected value in each bin calcluated with the fitting shape mentioned above, and $N_i$ is the number of bins in each measurement.
-The bin width of the measurements (a) and (b), shown in the published papers~\cite{Belle-gg, Babar-gg}, is 10 MeV, however, the number of observed events in each bin in the mass region of 3.95 GeV to 4.3 GeV is very small, so the bin width is reset to be 50 MeV in this region to ensure that statistics in each bin are large enough to make a meaningful calculation of their contribution to the $\chi^2$ value.
-The numbers of bins in the measurement (a) and (b) are $N_1$=19 and $N_2$=15.
-For the measurements (c) and (d), the bin width in the mass region of 3.8425 to 3.9925 GeV/$c^2$ is 10 MeV/$c^2$, and 50 MeV/$c^2$ in the region beyond 3.9925 GeV/$c^2$ as shown in Fig.~\ref{fig1}.
-The bin numbers $N_3$ and $N_4$ are both 31.
-For the measurement (e), $N_5$=12.
-The rest two components of the $\chi^2$ formula, $\frac{M_{h}-M}{\sigma_{M_{h}}}$ and $\frac{\Gamma_{h}-\Gamma}{\sigma_{\Gamma_{h}}}$, are the measurements from the LHCb experiment, where $M_h$ and $\Gamma_h$ are the measured mass and width, and $\sigma_{M_h}$ and $\sigma_{\Gamma_h}$ the corresponding statistical uncertainties.
+where $i$ takes values from 1 to 5, corresponding to the measurements from (a) to (e), $x_{ij}$ and $\sigma_{ij}$ are the observed signals and corresponding errors in each bin as shown in Fig.~\ref{fig1}, $\mu_{ij}$ is the expected value in each bin calcluated with the fitting shape mentioned above, and $N_i$ is the number of bins in each measurement.
+The numbers of events in many bins for the measurements (a), (b), and (e) are very small, so we reset the bin width to ensure that there is at least nine events in each bin to make a meaningful calculation of their contribution to the $\chi^2$ value.
+The numbers of bins in the measurement (a) and (b) are $N_1$=6 and $N_2$=8.
+For the measurements (c) and (d), the bin width in the mass region of 3.8425 to 3.9925~GeV/$c^2$ is 10~MeV/$c^2$, and 50~MeV/$c^2$ in the region beyond 3.9925 GeV/$c^2$ as shown in Fig.~\ref{fig1}.
+The numbers of bins $N_3$ and $N_4$ are both 31.
+For the measurement (e), $N_5$=9.
+The last two components of the $\chi^2$ formula, $\frac{M_{h}-M}{\sigma_{M_{h}}}$ and $\frac{\Gamma_{h}-\Gamma}{\sigma_{\Gamma_{h}}}$, are from the measurements of the LHCb experiment~\cite{lhcb}, where $M_h$ and $\Gamma_h$ are the measured mass and width, and $\sigma_{M_h}$ and $\sigma_{\Gamma_h}$ the corresponding statistical uncertainties.

-By minimizing the $\chi^2$ with {\sc minuit}~\cite{minui}, we obtained the fit results with $M=3921.0\pm0.8$ MeV/$c^2$ and $\Gamma=17.9\pm2.1$ MeV.
-The goodness of fit is $\chi^2/ndf= 113.1/87$ where $ndf$ is the number of degree of freedom in the fit.
+By minimizing the $\chi^2$ with {\sc minuit}~\cite{minui}, we obtain the fit result with $M=3920.9\pm0.8$~MeV/$c^2$ and $\Gamma=18.2\pm2.2$~MeV.
+The goodness of fit is $\chi^2/ndf= 89.1/66$ where $ndf$ is the number of degrees of freedom in the fit.
 The fit results are also shown in Fig.~\ref{fig1}.